 Travelers can also visit the famous Xuan Thuy National Park by boat, an area that is dominated by traditional fishing practices and is home to some wonderful wildlife.

-A toddler looks at us curiously during our visit of a home in which the family makes conical hats.
+A toddler looks at us curiously during our visit to a home in which the family makes conical hats.

 Why was Nam Dinh not mentioned before?